Syl Johnson: 1960s: Career at Twinight Records

-After several years recording for small local labels, and performing regularly in local clubs, Johnson began recording for Twilight/Twinight of Chicago in the mid-1960s.
+After several years of recording for small local labels, and performing regularly in local clubs, Johnson began recording for Twilight/Twinight of Chicago in the mid-1960s.
 Beginning with his first hit, "Come On Sock It to Me", in 1967, he dominated the label as both a hit-maker and a producer.
 His song "Different Strokes", also from 1967, is included on the breakbeat compilation album, Ultimate Breaks and Beats (SBR 504), and some years later was sampled on many hip hop tracks.
 Both "Come On Sock It to Me" and "Different Strokes" featured on Johnson's debut LP, Dresses Too Short, in 1968.

 Like other black songwriters of the period, Johnson wrote songs exploring themes of African-American identity and social problems, such as "Is It Because I'm Black", which reached number 11 on the Billboard R&B chart in 1969.
 The song has been described as "among the most affecting of the civil rights era," and provided the title track of his second album.

 1970s: Hi Records and Willie Mitchell

 In 1971, the producer Willie Mitchell brought Johnson to Hi Records.
 Together they recorded three albums, which generated a number of singles.
 Produced in Memphis with the Hi house band, these albums contained the hits "We Did It", "Back for a Taste of Your Love" and "Take Me to the River", his biggest success, reaching number 7 on the R&B chart in 1975, and first recorded as an album track by labelmate Al Green.
 However, at Hi Records, Johnson was always to some extent in the shadow of Al Green, commercially if not artistically.
 Mitchell also chose to use mainly in-house compositions rather than Johnson's original songs.
 According to Robert Pruter, "His output on the label was of a consistently higher quality than his Twinight work.
-In most respects, the Hi material possessed better melodies, had more rhythmic punch, and were just better produced."
+In most respects, the Hi material possessed better melodies, had more rhythmic punch, and was better produced."

 Reviewing one of his last albums for Hi, 1976's Total Explosion, Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "Johnson has tended to disappear in between Willie Mitchell and Al Green, but on this LP he takes his harmonica up to the microphone and stands clear as a lapsed bluesman.
 Good move.
 His voice is still shriller, and more strained than Green's, but that can be a satisfying distinction in the right context."